microsoftarchive/cheetah/README.md

 ## What's next

 - Handle properly the previously executed multi-line queries in the history.
-- Suggestions/auto-completion without the quoted form.
-- Fix returning date's format.
+- Fix returning date's format to not use datetime's format.
 - Show affected rows' number.

 ## License